 Springboard courses and the ICT skills conversion programme are now run as a joint initiative under the banner brand Springboard+.

 Springboard+ is funded by the National Training Fund with co-funding from the European Union under the European Social Fund, as part of the ESF Programme for Employability, Inclusion and Learning 2014-2020.
 No fees are charged to participants.

-Springboard+ 2017 which incorporates Springboard courses and the full-time and part-time ICT skills conversion programme, provides for 6,471 places on 198 courses in public and private educational institutions throughout Ireland.
-All courses selected for funding under Springboard+ 2017 are in areas of identified enterprise skills needs.
+Springboard which incorporates Springboard courses and the full-time and part-time ICT skills conversion programme, provides for 9,266 places on 288 courses in public and private educational institutions throughout Ireland.
+All courses selected for funding under Springboard are in areas of identified enterprise skills needs.
 Courses were selected, following a competitive call for proposals, by an independent evaluation panel using published criteria that included value for money, flexible delivery, engagement with industry and skills relevance.
-Courses approved for funding in 2017 will be in the following skills areas: • ICT • Manufacturing (including the biopharma sector • Financial services • Entrepreneurship • The hospitality sector.
+Courses approved for funding be in the following skills areas: • ICT • Manufacturing (including the biopharma sector • Financial services • Entrepreneurship • The hospitality sector.

-Expansion of the eligibility criteria for Springboard+ 2017: Under Springboard+ 2017, the eligibility criteria has been expanded to include homemakers and those in employment including those in self-employment who wish to upskill, reskill or cross skill in the Biopharma/Med Tech sector and those in employment, or self-employment in the ICT sector who wish to upskill from a level 7 to a level 8 qualification.
+Under Springboard+ expanded the eligibility criteria to include homemakers and those in employment including those in self-employment who wish to upskill, reskill or cross skill in the Biopharma/Med Tech sector and those in employment, or self-employment in the ICT sector who wish to upskill from a level 7 to a level 8 qualification.

 To date over 35,000 free higher education places have been provided under Springboard+